gurunandan-bhat/vernarch/content/essays/nomad-camps.md

 victuals to armies and their camps used to be heavily guarded to protect their goods, with their bullock-carts parked in a circular manner for defensive purposes.

 {{< figure src="/images/essays/a Khanabadosh, Gadia Lohar 08.png" caption="A camp of itinerant Gadia Lohar blacksmiths in Junagadh district, Gujarat.
 Their name literally means blacksmiths-with-carts.
 They wander in the rural as well as urban countryside doing job-work, with all their belongings piled high in wooden carts.
 They originated from Rajasthan but are now found all over western India.
-They camp under the sky and every few days hit the road again for more job-work." width="100%" >}}
+They camp under the sky and every few days hit the road again for more job-work." width="100%" class="essay-image" >}}

 While some of these are fully wandering tribes, most have houses where they return to as a part of an annual cycles for marriage and community functions.
 Some walk on foot